 Before planning any migration or manipulations with a project, we must wonder if this project is going to be successful.
 We don’t commence the project till we check its feasibility.
 The migration should be technically possible, achievable within a budget, and profitable as a result.

 1. Database migration.
-When we have estimated and agreed a detailed estimation with our client our dedicated development team is ready to try a database migration.
+When we have estimated and agreed on a detailed estimation with our client, our dedicated development team is ready to try a database migration.
 It happens that always everything goes as planned.
 During the process, some difficulties required manual help can appear, not always the migration process is underway automatically.
 Each large engineering platform like Liferay has an automated migration tool.
 But up to our experience, no one code movement process goes without any issues.
 This is a tiny deviation considered as normal in case of database migration.

 Image 2.
 Liferay 5 to 7 migration.
 Calendar

 3. Release notes.
 It comes to the list of breaking changes for the higher version.
 All new features are listed chronologically.
 Fortunately, Liferay community cares about scrupulous described functionality for CE and EE versions of Liferay.
 It goes without saying that we study religiously all changes which will not work in the next version but worked in the previous one.
 That simplifies finding correct solutions to solve the issues.
 Types of changes could be about API and third-party incompatibilities, execution requirements, deprecations, removal, replacement or end of support for some functionality, and of course recommendations on how to use newly announced options.

 4. Resolving issues.
 So armed with the document where the difference between versions is clear put down in writing and agreed with the client, we can embark on resolving the issues step by step.
 At this stage, we fix issues related to portlets, themes, web pages one by one and deploy the project on the server regularly.
 The frequency of milestone deployments is confirmed with each client individually.

 Image 3.
 Liferay 5 to 7 migration.
 Document Library